intel-analytics/ipex-llm/docs/docs/ScalaUserGuide/run.md

 ## **Run as a Local Java/Scala program**
 You can try BigDL program as a local Java/Scala program.

 To run the BigDL model as a local Java/Scala program, you need to set Java property `bigdl.localMode` to `true`.
 If you want to specify how many cores to be used for training/testing/prediction, you need to set Java property `bigdl.coreNumber` to the core number.
-You can either call `System.setProperty("bigdl.localMode", "true")` and `System.setProperty("bigdl.coreNumber", core_number)` in the Java/Scala code, or pass -Dbigdl.localMode=true and -Dbigdl.coreNumber=core_number when runing the program.
+You can either call `System.setProperty("bigdl.localMode", "true")` and `System.setProperty("bigdl.coreNumber", core_number)` in the Java/Scala code, or pass -Dbigdl.localMode=true and -Dbigdl.coreNumber=core_number when running the program.

 For example, you may run the [Lenet](https://github.com/intel-analytics/BigDL/tree/master/spark/dl/src/main/scala/com/intel/analytics/bigdl/example/lenetLocal) model as a local Scala/Java program as follows: